-The Small Friends Books series (now co-published with CSIRO Publishing) is aimed at an audience of primarily students aged seven to twelve, but designed to appeal to curious minds of any age.
-The Invisible War is created for readers aged twelve to one hundred and twelve.
+The Small Friends Books series (co-published in Australia with CSIRO Publishing) is aimed at an audience of upper primary school students, but designed to appeal to curious minds of any age.
+The Invisible War is created for high school students and bio-curious readers of all ages.

 Life did not take over the world by combat, but by networking.